 Many of us love our hot and sour soup, which is why this re-imagining of it is so interesting.

-Now, you can enjoy these bold flavors in combination with your favorite cut of meat – the recipe creator recommends pork.
+You can now enjoy these bold flavors in combination with your favorite cut of meat – the recipe creator recommends pork.
 We think it’s just the right thing for summer barbeques.

 8. Hot and Sour Chicken Soup

-As noted above, hot and sour soup is a classic, so we had to include one recipe for it.
-This one uses chicken, two types of mushrooms, coconut milk, and sliced bamboo shoots to creates a comforting dish, with a rich flavor.
+As noted above, hot and sour soup is a classic, so we had to include one recipe.
+This one uses chicken, two types of mushrooms, coconut milk, and sliced bamboo shoots to creates a comforting dish with a rich flavor.

 9. Clear Soup With Bamboo And Tofu

 This quick and easy soup is absolutely delicious.
-The tofu absorbs all of the flavors of the seasonings (bonito dashi, soy sauce, sake) meaning that each mouthful is a flavorful delight.
+The tofu absorbs all of the seasonings’ flavors (bonito dashi, soy sauce, sake), meaning that each mouthful is a flavorful delight.